Dual-Robust Cross-Domain Offline Reinforcement Learning Against Dynamics Shifts: More Discussions of DROCO

 Although there are other possible choices of uncertainty set like the $(s,a)$-rectangularity~\citep{iyengar2005robust} and $d$-rectangularity~\citep{liu2024minimax}, their dual reformulations often result in complex constraints or regularizations and are typically limited to simple linear MDP settings.
 In contrast, the Wasserstein uncertainty set admits an elegant closed-form dual reformulation (Proposition~\ref{prop:equivalent}), which allows converting dynamics perturbations into a simple state uncertainty set—a property critical for practical implementation.
 Moreover, the Wasserstein metric inherently couples state transitions, enabling a natural mapping to state perturbations and providing geometric interpretability.

 \textbf{4.
 Why not apply the RCB operator on target domain data to improve test-time robustness?}

-On the one hand, Propositions~\ref{prop:train_robust} and~\ref{prop:test_robust} show that dual robustness is guaranteed as long as $\mathrm{support}(P_{\mathrm{tar}}(\cdot|s,a))\subseteq U_\epsilon(s^\prime_{\mathrm{src}})$ holds—even when the RCB operator is applied only to source domain data.
+On the one hand, Propositions~\ref{prop:train_robust} and~\ref{prop:test_robust} show that dual robustness is guaranteed as long as $\operatorname{supp}(P_{\mathrm{tar}}(\cdot|s,a))\subseteq U_\epsilon(s^\prime_{\mathrm{src}})$ holds—even when the RCB operator is applied only to source domain data.
 Even when this condition is not fully satisfied, our techniques (dynamic value penalty and Huber loss) still enhance robustness.
 Therefore, applying the RCB operator to target domain data is unnecessary.

-On the other hand, target domain data is important for achieving high performance on the clean target environment.
+On the other hand, target domain data is important for achieving high performance in the clean target environment.
 Applying the RCB operator to it would introduce conservatism and compromise performance.
-Moreover, since target data are scarce, any improvement in test-time robustness from using them would be limited.
+Moreover, since the target data is scarce, any improvement in test-time robustness from using them would be limited.
 Thus, the optimal strategy is to apply the standard Bellman operator to target data to improve performance, and the RCB operator to source data to enhance robustness.

 \textbf{5.
 Is there a trade-off between train-time and test-time robustness?}